 - 5% Medium Red Clover

-Climax Timothy is one of earliest grasses known in the U.S. A short-lived, winter-hardy perennial bunchgrass, it is often seeded in a mixture with alfalfa, clover, or birdsfoot trefoil.
+Timothy is one of earliest grasses known in the U.S. A short-lived, winter-hardy perennial bunchgrass, it is often seeded in a mixture with alfalfa, clover, or birdsfoot trefoil.
 Adapted to high elevations and to areas of at least 18 inches of annual rainfall.
 Easy to establish, easy to handle for hay.
 Well known as prime horse hay crop.
 Used extensively for revegetation of forest land and for erosion control in many areas.
 Adapted to the fertile, moist, medium- heavy soils of the Pacific Northwest, and to the Great Lakes and New England states.
-Climax Timothy is 7 to 10 days later than common, high producing, high quality, rust resistant, with wide adaptation.
+Claire Timothy is a new, improved variety that is high producing, high quality, rust resistant, with wide adaptation.

 Abundant Annual Ryegrass